New Animation Project

 Cancel: Closes the New Animation panel.

-Ok: Creates a new document and creates and configures the timeline with the preferred settings.
+Ok: Creates a new document and generates a timeline with the preferred settings.

 Hold [Shift] to skip the New Animation Project window and create a new animation project with the saved/default project settings.